Dentures Pantego

 Benefits of Dentures

 Gaps in your mouth can affect your self-image, but dentures can fully restore your smile, giving you a boost in confidence.
-They also help support your facial structure, which is normally negatively affected by missing teeth; your face and jaw will retain a younger look.
+They also help support your facial structure, which can be negatively affected by missing teeth, so your face and jaw will retain a younger look.

 Of course, dentures have practical benefits as well.
 They’ll restore your ability to chew, and while your dentist may set some diet restrictions, you’ll be able to enjoy most of your favorite foods again.
 Talking with dentures may feel funny at first, but after you get used to them, you’ll find that you’re able to speak normally again.

-One limitation of traditional dentures is that they have no effect on bone loss.
+One limitation of traditional dentures is that they do not affect bone loss.
 The jawbone relies on stimulation from the teeth to stay healthy and strong, so when they’re gone, the unused portion of the bone starts to deteriorate.
-However, dental implants – metal posts surgically placed in the jaw and permanently joined through osseointegration – can mimic the stimulation of natural teeth, preventive negative changes to the jawbone.
+However, dental implants – metal posts surgically placed in the jaw and permanently joined through osseointegration – can mimic the stimulation of natural teeth, preventing negative changes to the jawbone.

-Dentures can be retained by dentures in order to reap the health benefits.
+Dentures can be retained by dental implants to reap the health benefits.
 Additionally, they’re more secure than traditional dentures and provide even better chewing power.
-If you’re interested in implant-retained dentures, talk to Dr. Shah; she can examine your overall oral health and determine whether you’d be a good candidate for the procedure.
+If you’re interested in implant-retained dentures, talk to Dr. Shah; she can examine your overall oral health and determine whether you are a good candidate for the procedure.

 Taking Care of Dentures